 - A suspended jail sentence of six (6) months, which will be imposed only if the defendant does not complete any of the above sentencing terms3

-Note that anyone arrested with BAC of at least 0.08 has to use an ignition interlock device for a time after the arrest in order to get a restricted license.
+Note that anyone arrested with a BAC of at least 0.08% has to use an ignition interlock device for a time after the DUI arrest in order to get a restricted license.
 It makes no difference if the DUI charge eventually gets dismissed.4

 Note that the judge may impose a harsher penalty if the defendant was transporting a child under 15 at the time of the incident.
 For example, the judge may increase the fines or order more jail time.5